 July 25, 2016 was the last day of hospitalization for Lolo.
 Her last chemotherapy was on July 2, 2016.
 Our hope is that her leukemia will now remain in remission permanently.
 Lolo will be considered cancer free if she stays in remission until July 2, 2021.
 We look forward to celebrating on this day.

 Lolo is currently a senior at Omaha Marian High School.
 She plans to attend college and become a pediatric oncology nurse to help kids like her.
 In the meantime, Lolo helps kids with cancer in other ways: she serves as president of the Junior Board of Lolo’s Angels, Inc., and she recently interned at the Fred Hutchison Cancer Research Center in July 2019 under the guidance of her beloved researcher, Dr. Soheil Meshinchi.
 In her spare time, Lolo still adores Taylor Swift, hangs with her friends, and her 3 dogs (Leila, Maddie, & Ruby) and cat (Touleries-Tutu).

 To read more about Lolo’s journey, click here.

-When Lauren was first hospitalized in 2012, all she wanted was to go back to school with her classmates.
-On a snow day, when all the kids were eager to play in the snow, a few of her classmates learned that she was sad that she was stuck in a hospital room.
-A friend used social media to invite classmates to make snow angels for Lolo and within a short time, most of her classmates were on the lawn outside her window making snow angels.
-One of the moms used blue dye to spell out “Lolo’s Angels” and the idea of how to support a friend in need was born.
+When Lolo was first hospitalized in 2012, all she wanted was to be back in school with her classmates.
+On a snow day, when all the kids were eager to play in the snow, a few of those classmates learned that she was sad to be stuck in a hospital room.
+A friend used social media to invite the class to make snow angels for Lolo.
+Within a short time, most of her classmates were making snow angels on the lawn outside of her hospital window.
+One of the moms used blue dye to spell out “Lolo’s Angels,” and the idea of how to support a friend in need was born.

 For additional details about this story read the Omaha World Herald story by columnist Erin Grace.